Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

-Why are portrait paintings sometimes so interesting and most of the time so boring?
+Why are portrait paintings sometimes so striking and unique, and yet, most of the time, considered to be boring?
 We can walk through the halls of portrait galleries passing face after face, and then suddenly be struck by the originality of one person.
 His or her image captivates us, and sometimes we do not understand the reason. Élisabeth Louise Vigée Le Brun’s Self Portrait in a Straw Hat could be such a portrait.
-It is captivating with its colours, fabrics, skin tones and social implications.
+It is captivating with its colors, fabrics, skin tones, and social implications.

 She wears a dusty pink cotton dress known as a chemise en gaulle and later known as a chemise à la Reine since it was popularized by Queen Marie Antoinette in the 1780s.
 It is edged in white frills around the neckline and white cuffs around the wrists.
 A black fabric shawl dramatically contrasts against the dress as it wraps around her elbows and cascades below her arm.
 A flat straw hat known as a chapeau à la bergère rests atop her unpowdered hair.
 In essence, Élisabeth Louise Vigée Le Brun’s attire is at the height of late 18th-century French fashion.
 She is depicted as a fashionable aristocratic woman.
 Her expensive jewelry and clothing hide her modest middle-class origins.